adampeklay/terraform_repo/README.md

 Notes:
 - Make sure you set `tf_actions_version` accordingly on the repo created from the template.
 - `GITHUB_TOKEN` is created for you by GitHub when you enable GitHub Actions.
+- If you're calling a module in your GitHub Org that's in a separate private repo, create a PAT and use that for `terraform init` action instead of `GITHUB_TOKEN`.
 - You need to store [AWS key secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) with appropriate permissions for `terraform plan` to work,  unless you are going to [host your own runner](https://help.github.com/en/actions/hosting-your-own-runners).

 ## Branch Protection